Charles I of Austria: Beatification

 Catholic Church leaders have praised Charles for putting his Christian faith first in making political decisions, and for his role as a peacemaker during the war, especially after 1917.

-The cause or campaign for his canonization began in 1949.
-In 1954, the cause was opened and Charles was declared "servant of God", the first step in the process.
+The cause or campaign for his canonization began in Vienna in 1949.
+On 25 April 1951, the cause was transferred to Rome, and Charles was declared "servant of God", the first step in the process.
 At the beginning of the cause for canonization in 1972 his tomb was opened and his body was discovered to be incorrupt.

 On 14 April 2003, the Vatican's Congregation for the Causes of Saints, in the presence of Pope John Paul II, promulgated Charles of Austria's "heroic virtues".
 Charles thereby acquired the title "venerable".
 On 21 December 2003, the Congregation certified, on the basis of three expert medical opinions, that a miracle in 1960 occurred through the intercession of Charles.
-The miracle attributed to Charles was the scientifically inexplicable healing of a Brazilian nun with debilitating varicose veins; she was able to get out of bed after she prayed for his beatification.
+The miracle attributed to Charles was the scientifically inexplicable healing of the Polish-born Brazilian Sister Maria Zita Gradowska of the Daughters of Charity of St. Vincent de Paul.
+Sister Maria Zita had suffered from pains in her legs since her youth, and later on would suffer from problems with her venous circulation and swellings, for which she was repeatedly treated over the years, but her health issues would not go away for good.
+In 1957 she became the Mother Superior of Santa Cruz Hospital in Canoinhas, but the pains in her right leg also gradually became worse.
+By the end of 1960 she was unable to leave her bed.
+Despite wanting to resign her position as Mother Superior because of this, she was unable to, as there was an insufficient number of sisters.

+Around this time, another sister, who was an assistant of Sister Maria Zita, received printed leaflets about the life of Emperor Karl, which included prayers for his beatification.
+Naturally, Sister Maria Zita was also informed, however, as she did not care much for the Habsburg dynasty, she did not do anything with this information.
+She told the other sisters that her bedridden state and the coming absence of another sister worried her, and she was again advised to ask for the intercession of the Emperor, but she did not plan on doing so.
+That evening however, when lying in bed, she was unable to sleep because of the excruciating pain in her right leg.
+It is then that she decided to say a prayer of intercession and promised to start the next day with a novena to beg for the grace of beatification for the Servant of God.
+After praying, she did not feel the pain anymore and was able to easily fall asleep.
+From then on she was able to resume her duties as Mother Superior and would not suffer from any health problems with her legs for the rest of her life.